 Site Selection and Sampling

 Sampling was conducted at sites across the Columbia River Basin during the 2019 and 2020 growing seasons and in spring of 2021 (Fig. 1).
 Most sites were included in the Washington State University’s potato pest monitoring network, a standardized sampling network on commercial farms; additional sites were at University research farms.
 In 2019 and 2020, sampling focused on irrigated potato fields and adjacent weedy areas, while in 2021 collections occurred near potato fields before planting (Fig. 1).
-Our approach allowed us to identify key plant species that serve as hosts at different times of the year, and plant tissue samples from collection sites were tested for the presence of pathogens to assess potential sources of infection (Foutz et al. 2025).
-By linking vector molecular gut content analysis with pathogen detection, we can better understand host-pathogen interactions and improve predictive models for disease outbreaks.
-Sampling was performed every other week in 2019 and 2020 and weekly in 2021.
+Our approach aims to identify key plant species that may serve as hosts at different times of the year, and plant tissue samples from collection sites were tested for the presence of pathogens to assess potential sources of infection (Foutz et al. 2025).
+Linking vector molecular gut content analysis with pathogen detection, may resolve host-pathogen interactions and improve predictive models for disease outbreaks.
+Sampling occurred every other week in 2019 and 2020 and weekly in 2021.
 Insects were collected using a reversible leaf blower, suctioned into organdy bags, and transferred to resealable plastic bags (26cc Gas Handheld Blower Vacuum, Homelite Corporation, Charlotte, NC).
 All potential weedy host stands within 100 m of potato fields were sampled for one minute per plant stand.
 Additionally, five leaves per sampled stand of weeds or potatoes were collected for pathogen testing.
 Live insects and plant samples were transported on ice and immediately frozen at -40 °C upon arrival at the laboratory.
 Although N. tenellus are difficult to identify due to their similarity to other leafhopper non-vector species commonly found, adults N. tenellus measure 3 to 4 mm in length, with a pale green to tan coloration and a tapered, bullet body shape (Colorado State University).
 Identification and sexing were performed under a stereo microscope using distinct morphological traits, and specimens were stored in a -40 °C freezer.

-Of the 1,765 adult N. tenellus collected across the Columbia Basin from 2019 to 2021 in this manner, 236 N. tenellus from potato fields were selected for gut content analysis to assess seasonal host use and pathogen transmission dynamics.
-To get a more comprehensive picture of which weed hosts are most beneficial to leafhoppers, from 2019, a total of 66 N. tenellus individuals were selected based on the plant type they were collected from including kochia, potato, russian thistle, and pigweed, with a few random mustards.
-This sampling led to the majority of the leafhoppers analyzed to be healthy or have no infection.
-For a more evenly distributed analysis, from 2020, 97 individual beet leafhoppers were chosen based on infection status with 24 BCTV-infected leafhoppers, 25 CPt-infected leafhoppers, 23 co-infected with both BCTV and CPt, and 25 healthy or non-infected individuals used for gut content analysis.
-Results and previous research indicate that leafhoppers obtain these pathogens from weeds that were overwintered on and highest threat to crop infection was in spring (Utah State University).
-From 2021, 73 individual beet leafhopper chosen based on seasonality with stronger focus on early spring collections.
+Of the 1,765 adult N. tenellus collected across the Columbia Basin from 2019 to 2021 in this manner, 236 N. tenellus from potato fields were haphazardly selected for gut content analysis to assess seasonal host use and pathogen transmission dynamics.
+Initially, we surveyed infection status based on the host plant species from which leafhoppers were collected.
+In 2019, a total of 66 N. tenellus individuals were selected from kochia, potato, russian thistle, pigweed, and (how many) other mustards and assayed for infection status. .
+This sub-sample revealed minimal infection incidence, limiting our ability to detect viable host reservoirs.
+Consequently, in 2020 we reversed our approach by first establishing infection status.
+Gut content analysis was performed on 24 BCTV-infected leafhoppers, 25 CPt-infected leafhoppers, 23 leafhoppers co-infected with both BCTV and CPt, and 25 healthy or non-infected leafhoppers.
+Previous research indicates that leafhoppers may obtain these pathogens from weeds used in overwintering and that the greatest threat to crop infection may be in spring as leafhoppers transition from overwintering hosts to new crop growth (Utah State University).
+To explore the validity of the spring migration hypothesis we focused our sampling in 2021, to include 73 individual beet leafhoppers collected across the spring and early summer season.

 DNA Extraction